Corasinth/Deathloop-Saves/README.md

 ### Who Shouldn't Use These?

+* People who haven't yet broken the loop—the mid game and end game saves skip over story, dialogue, and gameplay experience and should be set aside until you've played through the game on your own
 * People who have organized their own inventories just how they like them
 * People with exclusive premium items and skins; I have no idea if these will be retained when using these save files, and (if it matters to you) the aesthetics of the weapon sorting won't take into account these premium items
+* People who want to achievement hunt—I don't know how these save files might interact with Steam's achievment tracker
 * Anyone who doesn't know how to make use of these save files for their particular platform; console players in particular are probably unable to use these files at all, due to the closed nature of their filesystems

+## Additional Details

+If you want your save file to have a win/loss ratio that's 100% yours, you can.
+And if you prefer to start with everything unlocked, including Colt's skins, that's an option too.

+I included a Julianna pre-cutscene because I like to have the option to reroll the dice on the opening gear, and figure maybe others would too.

+A completely fresh Colt game with a full inventory—simply put, in order to acquire all personal trinkets, some story progression is required:

 ## Installation

-In this case, installation refers to the process of downloading these files and using them to replace your existing Deathloop save file.
+Installation refers to the process of downloading these files and using them to replace your existing Deathloop save file.
 This is easiest on Steam, but is also possible for Game Pass players.

 While it may be possible to use these save files on other platforms, I don't know how.
-Also, it may not be possible.
+It also may not be possible.

 Regardless of what platform you're on, installation always starts with downloading this repository, or the specific folder you want to use.